ezweave/pretty-functional/README.md

 The year is 1999 and when not reinforcing my Y2K bunker, you could find me either riding mountain bikes or staring off into the void just beyond the corner of my monitor trying to turn myself into a decent programmer.

-In those halycon days, the University of Colorado at Colorado Springs' College of Engineering had just moved the early level Computer Science (CS) courses over to Java from [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language))(was it [Turbo Pascal], you might ask, and I don't actually know...
-I do recall my father having a few books on that subject at his desk when he taught CS during a few scant years when he was a Bell Labs in Morris County, New Jersey).
+In those halycon days, the University of Colorado at Colorado Springs' College of Engineering had just moved the early level Computer Science (CS) courses over to Java from [Pascal](https://en.wikipedia.org/wiki/Pascal_(programming_language))(was it [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal), you might ask, and I don't actually know...
+I do recall my father having a few books on that subject at his desk when he taught CS and I was a wee lad).
 Over the course of my undergraduate work, I would learn many languages: MIPS assembly, Bash scripting, Python, C, C++, a wee bit of PHP, Javascript (who would use _this scoping disaster_ language for anything, right), and, as mentioned, Java.

 _Most_ of these languages share some bits of C in their DNA.
-Even if it's soley _syntax_, Java, C++, Objective-C, C#, even Javascript, all share some concepts from C.  Of course, they are _very_ different languages,
+Even if it's soley _syntax_, Java, C++, Objective-C, C#, even Javascript, all share some concepts from C.  Of course, they are _very_ different languages, I'm not unaware.
+This is more about the "look and feel" of the actual syntax than runtime and all that rot.

-When I was working on my undergraduate degree in Computer Science, the college of Engineering at my university had just switched their cirriculum over from using Pascal as the _de facto_ programming language for introductory CS classes to Java.
-This was at the tail end of the nineties and Java had yet to hit 1.2.
-There were lots of things missing from the Java ecosystem in those days from Integrated Development Environments (IDEs) to SDK bits and bobs to a real clear idea of where Java would go (we had to write build scripts in bash).
-In the ensuing years of my Bachelor's I would learn C++ (which I already knew a bit of), MIPS assembly, JavaScript, and all manner of extensions and libraries to use in conjuction with them (OpenGL, et cetera).
-JavaScript, at the time, wasn't considered much of a serious language (my how things have changed).

-Most of this education, when not writing low level instructions or embedded or operating system level code, was focused on _Object Oriented Programming_ (OOP).
+Most of my early education, when not writing low level instructions or embedded or operating system level code, was focused on _Object Oriented Programming_ (OOP).
 It was such a prevailing concept, that you almost learned it as a matter of course... in fact, the first class solely focused on OOP was a 300 level C++ programming class.
 All other classes were more about data structures, discrete mathematics, algorithms, and the like and utilized Java.

 Until I took [_Concepts of Programming Languages_](https://www.amazon.com/Concepts-Programming-Languages-Robert-Sebesta/dp/013394302X), which was taught by the author, Dr Robert W Sebesta.

-If you're familiar with the class, it is one of those insidiously deceptive titles.
+If you're familiar with the book and that class (which is a requirement for [ABET](https://en.wikipedia.org/wiki/ABET) accredited programs), it is one of those insidiously deceptive titles.
 Much like _Linear Algebra_.
 As a barely post-pubescent little scamp (who thought he knew everything, of course) I thought to myself "I know how to code, dumb ass."

-But I was wrong.  _Concepts_ was at the same time much more high level and abstract as it was just _different_.
-This was chiefly because all of our homework was in a little language called [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).  _Scheme_ was like reading some odd alien script.
+But I was wrong.  _Concepts_ was both abstract and exact and it was just _different_.
+This was partly because all of our homework was in a little language called [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)).  _Scheme_ was like reading some odd alien script.
 It looked nothing like all of the higher level languages I _had_ been using, which really all get their rough syntax and structure from C (this includes: C++, Objective-C, Java, JavaScript, even C#).

 Of course, I was learning Python and a few other things by that point, but Scheme was wholly different.